hungcq/knowledge-repo/information-technology/software-engineering-at-google/14-larger-testing.md

   - Challenges:
     - Rate of distinct scenarios to test in an e2e way can grow exponentially/combinatorially depending on the structure of the SUT
-    - Impact of low-fidelity double grow exponentially with number of components
+    - Impact of low-fidelity double grow exponentially with the number of components
   - -> Goal: implement larger tests that work well at scale but maintain reasonably high fidelity
 ### Dev work flow
 - Use a separate post-submit continuous build